 First Offense: Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
 Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.

-Technology Misconduct (See Board policy EHB and regulation EHB-R)
+Technology Misconduct (See Board policies EHB and KKB and procedure EHB-AP1)